nicolas-santos/Twig-sort-by-field/README.md

 ```

 ## Disable exception on isSortable
-If isSortable failed - do not throw an exception
+If for some reason - isSortable fails - do not throw an exception

 ## License